dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp1101.md

 (make-array 5 :fill-pointer 0 :adjustable t) ==> #()

 This call makes an adjustable vector whose underlying memory can be resized as needed.
-To add elements to an adjustable vector, you use VECTOR-PUSH-EXTEND, which works just like VECTOR-PUSH except it will automatically expand the array if you try to push an element onto a full vector--one whose fill pointer is equal to the size of the underlying storage.4
+To add elements to an adjustable vector, you use VECTOR-PUSH-EXTEND, which works just like VECTOR-PUSH except it will automatically expand the array if you try to push an element onto a full vector -- one whose fill pointer is equal to the size of the underlying storage.4

 Subtypes of Vector

 All the vectors you've dealt with so far have been general vectors that can hold any type of object.
 It's also possible to create specialized vectors that are restricted to holding certain types of elements.
 One reason to use specialized vectors is they may be stored more compactly and can provide slightly faster access to their elements than general vectors.
 However, for the moment let's focus on a couple kinds of specialized vectors that are important data types in their own right.

-One of these you've seen already--strings are vectors specialized to hold characters.
+One of these you've seen already -- strings are vectors specialized to hold characters.
 Strings are important enough to get their own read/print syntax (double quotes) and the set of string-specific functions I discussed in the previous chapter.
 But because they're also vectors, all the functions I'll discuss in the next few sections that take vector arguments can also be used with strings.
 These functions will fill out the string library with functions for things such as searching a string for a substring, finding occurrences of a character within a string, and more.

-Literal strings, such as "foo", are like literal vectors written with the #() syntax--their size is fixed, and they must not be modified.
+Literal strings, such as "foo", are like literal vectors written with the #() syntax -- their size is fixed, and they must not be modified.
 However, you can use MAKE-ARRAY to make resizable strings by adding another keyword argument, :element-type.
 This argument takes a type descriptor.
 I won't discuss all the possible type descriptors you can use here; for now it's enough to know you can create a string by passing the symbol CHARACTER as the :element-type argument.
 Note that you need to quote the symbol to prevent it from being treated as a variable name.
 For example, to make an initially empty but resizable string, you can write this:

 (make-array 5 :fill-pointer 0 :adjustable t :element-type 'character) ""

-Bit vectors--vectors whose elements are all zeros or ones--also get some special treatment.
+Bit vectors -- vectors whose elements are all zeros or ones -- also get some special treatment.
 They have a special read/print syntax that looks like #*00001111 and a fairly large library of functions, which I won't discuss, for performing bit-twiddling operations such as "anding" together two bit arrays.
 The type descriptor to pass as the :element-type to create a bit vector is the symbol BIT.

 Vectors As Sequences

 As mentioned earlier, vectors and lists are the two concrete subtypes of the abstract type sequence.
-All the functions I'll discuss in the next few sections are sequence functions; in addition to being applicable to vectors--both general and specialized--they can also be used with lists.
+All the functions I'll discuss in the next few sections are sequence functions; in addition to being applicable to vectors -- both general and specialized -- they can also be used with lists.

 The two most basic sequence functions are LENGTH, which returns the length of a sequence, and ELT, which allows you to access individual elements via an integer index.
 LENGTH takes a sequence as its only argument and returns the number of elements it contains.
 For vectors with a fill pointer, this will be the value of the fill pointer.
 ELT, short for element, takes a sequence and an integer index between zero (inclusive) and the length of the sequence (exclusive) and returns the corresponding element.
 ELT will signal an error if the index is out of bounds.
 Like LENGTH, ELT treats a vector with a fill pointer as having the length specified by the fill pointer.